Opening Night in the Sloterpark

 What else can I expect from my experience at Young?

-In addition to orchestra rehearsals and the opportunity to work closely with members of the Concertgebouworkest, Young participants can establish both musical and social ties with members of the orchestra.
-They can also attend workshops designed to develop cultural leadership skills, empowering them to make a difference in their communities with their music and become ambassadors for Young.
+In addition to orchestra rehearsals and the opportunity to work closely with members of the Concertgebouw Orchestra, Young participants can establish both musical and social ties with members of the orchestra.
+They also will attend workshops designed to develop cultural leadership skills, empowering them to make a difference in their communities with their music and become ambassadors for Young.

 Applying